 Parker is not the only NBA legend that decided to walk away from the NBA this past year Dirk Nowitzki and Dwyane Wade will also be joining him in retirement.

-It is ironic because all three have been in each other’s way as they played for the NBA’s ultimate goal, which is the NBA Championship.
-Nowitzki and Wade had their battles in the 2005 and 2011 NBA Finals, which won a championship for Wade in 2005 and Nowitzki in 2011.
+It is ironic because all three have been in each other’s way as they played for the NBA’s ultimate goal: the NBA Championship.
+Nowitzki and Wade had their battles in the 2006 and 2011 NBA Finals, which won a championship for Wade in 2006 and Nowitzki in 2011.
 As for Parker, he and Wade would face off in 2013 and 2014.
 The 2013 NBA Finals would conclude after a game seven victory for the Miami Heat, but Ray Allen would actually take the Spurs’ will in game six.
 Allen hit that shot, falling out of bounds in the corner to send the game into overtime.
 The Spurs would come back in 2014 and get their revenge in five games and would the Miami Heat Championship reign and sent LeBron James back to Cleveland the following year.

 Since 2001, Dirk Nowitzki and Tony Park have faced each other four times in the playoffs, with the Spurs and Tony Parker winning 3 out of 4 except in 2011, which ended with Dirk Nowitzki raising the Finals MVP Trophy.
 The 2024 Hall of Fame class will be a special one, with Nowitzki, Parker, and Wade all headlining the event in five years.
 Happy retirement to all three competitors, and we thank you for the memories.